pdp10/notes/vim.md

 `ay'b  - yank the content from position (L:C) of mark `a` to line of mark `b`
 ```

-#### Command: combination of an operator with a range: `:[range][operator]`.
+##### Command: combination of an operator with a range: `:[range][operator]`.
 Useful when the cursor is NOT in place.
 E.g.:
 ```
 :.,+4y   - yank from the current line and 4 lines below :-2,.y   - yank from two lines above and the current line :20,25d  - delete lines 20-25
+:5,13bd  - delete buffers 5-13
 ```

 ##### Combination of an operator with a count and motion: `operator [number] motion`.